-You can increase the integrity of software built with C++ by controlling access to class member data and functions.
+You can increase the integrity of software built with C++ by helping control access to class member data and functions.
 Class members can be declared as having private, protected, or public access, as shown in the following table:

 |Type of Access||Meaning|

-Access control prevents you from using objects in ways they were not intended to be used.
+Access control helps prevent you from using objects in ways they were not intended to be used.
 This protection is lost when explicit type conversions (casts) are performed.